-Designed for exceptional students from all majors across the University of Maryland, the University Honors College, and the Robert H. Smith School of Business will premier the Interdisciplinary Business Honors Program in fall 2022.
+Designed for exceptional students from all majors across the University of Maryland, the UMD Honors College and the Robert H. Smith School of Business will premier the Interdisciplinary Business Honors Program in fall 2022.
 This two-year program features an advanced and unique interdisciplinary approach.
 Students will combine access to cutting-edge professional and technical business skills with broader thinking about the role of business in the world, and in relation to multiple academic fields.
 They’ll then apply this knowledge to thinking critically about the great challenges of our time, including social, environmental, public health, and human rights topics.

 Interdisciplinary Business Honors Living Learning Program

 The Future of Work

 Work closely with distinguished professors from both the business school and the larger university, engaging current issues of real-world impact through the lens of groundbreaking research and multidisciplinary perspectives.

 Get a big-picture view of business and the many fields and concerns involved with it, coupled with local internship opportunities, collaborative teamwork, and experimentation, original research and research assistance.

 Join a diverse group that teaches students to collaborate with others of diverse interests and backgrounds.
 Leverage this diversity as you work across disciplines to design business solutions for major national and world challenges.

 Use extracurricular offerings like VIP excursions, private meetings with executives, and community service projects to become an imaginative and adaptable leader, challenge long-held assumptions, and think critically about evolving issues.

 Engage actively with industry executives and experts through a mix of discussions, lectures and presentations, as well as mentoring, internship and networking opportunities.

 Live together, take classes together and grow together.
 Get the small-class, personal attention you need with all of the benefits of attending a bustling, world-class research university.